bradleysigma/tirules/questions.md

 ### Airo Shir Aur - Benediction (Hero)
 - Say the Mahact player uses _Benediction_ to move one ship out of a gravity rift, and that ship fails the roll.
 Is a combat still resolved, with the winner able to score a secret objective?
 - You've previously stated that the player who had their ships moved is treated as the attacker.
 Does this change who is considered the active player, for the purpose of what order abilities are resolved in (e.g. double _Assault Cannon_)?
+- Can _Benediction_ be used to move another player into neutral units?
 - Can _Benediction_ be used to move neutral units into another player?
-- Can _Benediction_ be used to move another player into neutral units?
+- If so, and the neutral units are being moved out of a gravity rift, do they have to roll for removal?
+- If so, are fighters allocated to capacity ships (and if there are multiple capacity ships, how are they distributed), or do they move themselves?
+Or does the speaker choose?

 ## The Mentak Coalition